-How Can Pet Hair Impact an HVAC System's Air Filter?
+How Does Pet Hair Affect Your HVAC System and Filter?

 What About Animal Dander?